FernandoBLima/FernandoBLima.github.io/_posts/2020-12-13-data-structure-part-VII.md

 ### - What is a Heap? 🧐

-If you've seen how the heap structure organize values, you might think that there is some similarities to the tree structure.
+If you've seen how the heap structure organizes values, you might think that there are some similarities to the tree structure.
 Yes, indeed.
 Basically, we can define a heap structure as a special full binary tree structure where each element has exactly two children, the only exception can be the deepest level.

 One important thing to keep in mind about this structure is that there are two types of heap and the differences between them are related to the property of storing a value, which can be: